truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< expand "Upgrading from TrueNAS Early Releases" "v" >}}
 Early Linux-based releases of TrueNAS (Angelfish and pre-22.12.3 Bluefin release) use the root user credentials to log into the system.
-After upgrading from an earlier release, use the existing root user credentials to log into SCALE.
+After upgrading from an earlier release, use the existing root user credentials to log into TrueNAS.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}
 {{< /expand >}}

 {{< expand "Migrating/Upgrading from FreeBSD- to Linux-based TrueNAS Versions" "v" >}}

 {{< enterprise >}}
-Customers with a TrueNAS Enterprise High Availability (HA) system should review [Migration Preparation]({{< relref "MigratePrep.md" >}}), [Enterprise HA Migrations]({{< relref "MigrateCOREHAToSCALEHA.md" >}}), and consult with iXsystems Support prior to migrating from TrueNAS CORE to SCALE.
+Customers with a TrueNAS Enterprise High Availability (HA) system should review [Migration Preparation]({{< relref "MigratePrep.md" >}}), [Enterprise HA Migrations]({{< relref "MigrateCOREHAToSCALEHA.md" >}}), and consult with iXsystems Support prior to migrating.
 {{< /enterprise >}}
-For non-HA systems, there are two possible scenarios when migrating from CORE to SCALE:
+For non-HA systems, there are two possible scenarios when migrating:

-* Clean installing TrueNAS using the <file>iso</file> file and then uploading the CORE configuration file.
+* Clean installing TrueNAS using the <file>iso</file> file and then uploading the previous configuration file.
-* Using the CORE **Update** UI option to upgrade to SCALE.
+* Using the 13.0 (or 13.3 for community users) **Update** UI option to upgrade.

 If performing a clean install using the TrueNAS <file>iso</file> file, after installing TrueNAS and uploading the configuration file, your network settings get overwritten by the config file, so you cannot use the new IP address and admin user to access to the web UI.
 Use the previous address and root credentials to access the UI.